 The ESA provided protection for wolves in Wyoming, Montana, Minnesota, Arizona, and New Mexico beginning in 1974.
 A wolf recovery team for the northern Rocky Mountains, consisting of individuals from federal and state agencies and conservation groups, was also appointed in 1974.

 The recovery team was assigned development of the Northern Rocky Mountain Wolf Recovery Plan.
 A draft of this plan was completed in 1980 (USFWS 1980) and subsequently reviewed by government agencies, livestock and environmental groups, and wolf experts.
 Following review and revision, the Northern Rocky Mountain Wolf Recovery Plan was approved in 1987 (USFWS 1987).
-The Recovery Plan called for natural migration of wolves into central Idaho and northwest Montana from existing packs in Canada, but authorized reintroduction of wolves into the GYA due to geographical isolation and the low probability of natural establishment.
+The Recovery Plan called for natural migration of wolves into central Idaho and northwest Montana from existing packs in Canada, but recommended reintroduction of wolves into the GYA due to geographical isolation and the low probability of natural establishment.

 During this process, recovery areas in northwest Montana, central Idaho, and the GYA were identified (Appendix I; USFWS 1987:23).
-The following criteria were used to select the three recovery areas: presence of an adequate year-round prey base; at least 3000 mi (7770 km) of contiguous wilderness, national parks, and adjacent public lands; a maximum of 10% private land; the absence, if possible, of livestock grazing; and isolation from populated and heavily used recreation areas allowing protection of 10 breeding pairs of wolves from human disturbance (USFWS 1987).
+The following criteria were used to select the three recovery areas: presence of an adequate year-round prey base; at least 3000 mi2 (7770 km2) of contiguous wilderness, national parks, and adjacent public lands; a maximum of 10% private land; the absence, if possible, of livestock grazing; and isolation from populated and heavily used recreation areas allowing protection of 10 breeding pairs of wolves from human disturbance (USFWS 1987).

-Wolves were re-introduced into YNP and central Idaho in 1995 and 1996 as nonessential, experimental populations under Section 10j of the ESA.
+Wolves were re-introduced into YNP and central Idaho in 1995 and 1996 as nonessential, experimental populations under Section 10j of the ESA (Bangs and Fritts 1996).
 Section 10j provides much more management flexibility than the strict "threatened" or "endangered" classification.
 In populations designated as nonessential experimental, only those wolves within national parks or preserves receive the fully protected, endangered status (ESA, Sect.
 7).
 Wolves in northwest Montana are present due to natural emigration from the Canadian population to the north, thus are classified as threatened.
 This classification was recently changed from endangered in April 2003.

 Prior to 2003, the gray wolf was classified by Wyoming Statute (W.S.)
 23-1-101(a)(viii) as a predatory animal.
-This classification was changed in the 2003 legislative session to a dual status of "trophy game animal" or "predatory animal" depending on the location of a pack or individuals.
-From the date gray wolves are delisted, they will be classified as trophy game animals on those tracts of land within the boundaries of Wyoming designated as YNP, GTNP, the Parkway, and contiguous wilderness areas (Absaroka-Beartooth, North Absaroka, Washakie, Teton, Jedediah Smith, Winegar Hole, and Gros Ventre), in accordance with W.S.
-23-1-101(a)(xii)(B)(I) (Figure 1).
-According to Wyoming Statute 23-1-304 and interpretation of said statute by the Wyoming Attorney Generals Office, wolves located outside these areas will be classified as predatory animals as long as there are more than 7 packs outside the Parks and Parkway.
+This classification was changed in the 2003 legislative session, and again in the 2007 legislative session to a dual status of "trophy game animal" or "predatory animal" depending on the location of a pack or individuals.
+From the date gray wolves are delisted, they will be classified as trophy game animals in that portion of northwestern Wyoming depicted in Figure 1..
+Wolves located outside these areas will be classified as predatory animals.